-*Advanced IVF treatments such as egg freezing, ICSI, assisted hatching, and trophectoderm biopsy for PGS/PGD all take place in our facility.
+*Advanced IVF treatments such as egg freezing, ICSI, assisted hatching, and trophectoderm biopsy for Preimplantation Genetic Testing all take place in our facility.

 *Low oxygen tension/nitrogen incubators are used at CC instead of the standard carbon dioxide incubators, to better simulate the woman’s fallopian tube environment.
 Atmospheric conditions are held to a strict standard, and culture conditions are tailored to match patient needs.

 *Multiroom, bench top incubators for embryo culture have independent chambers preventing cross contamination without causing any disturbance to the neighboring chambers even when the lids are opened/closed. pH and temperature is precisely regulated and there is no fluctuation for nearby chambers.